wantedfast/aspnetcore-webhook-with-resource-data-sample/docs/readme.md

 ![KeyVaultCreate9](kv9.png)

-## Setting up and running the application

-### Setting up the sample application

-- **Step 1**: Create an Application in AAD and assign the requested permissions, please note the Application ID and the Application Secret
+### Connect Key Vault to your Azure AD appid

+1. Go to Access policies under Settings.
+Click Add Access Policy.
+2. Under Secret Permissions, select Get and List.
+3. Under Certificate Permissions, select Get and List.
+4. Under Select principal, select your appid.
+5. Under Authorized application, select your app. (pro tip: enter the appid in the search box)
+6. Click Add to finish your access policy.
+Wait for your access policy to deploy.

+### Update appsettings.json

-- **Step 2**: Open the sample in Visual Studio and then open appsettings.json file to update the following settings:
+- **Step 1**: Open the sample in Visual Studio and then open appsettings.json file to update the following settings:
     - **Mandatory settings under SubscriptonSettigs section**:
         - **ClientID**: Client Id of the AAD Application used to create the Change Notification subscription
         - **ClientSecret**: Client Secret of the AAD Application used to create the Change Notification subscription
         - **TenantIdOrName**: Tenant Id or Tenant Name for which the Change Notification subscription needs to be created (e.g. contoso.onmicrosoft.com)
-        - **NotificationUrl**: The HTTPS Notification URL
+        - **NotificationUrl**: The HTTPS Notification URL.
+Should end in **/api/Notification**

     - **Mandatory settings under KeyVaultSettings section**:
           - **ClientId**: Client Id of the application created in the section "Create AAD Application for Key Vault Access" above
           - **ClientSecret**: Client Secret of the application created in the section "Create AAD Application for Key Vault Access" above
           - **CertificateUrl**: CertificateUrl of the certificate secret created in the section "Create AAD Application for Key Vault Access" above (e.g. https://changenotificationsample.vault.azure.net/secrets/ChangeNotificationSampleCertificate)

     - **Optional settings under SubscriptionSettings section**:
           - **ChangeType**: CSV; possible values created, updated, deleted
-        - **Scope**: Production or Canary
           - **Resource**: resource to create subscription for (e.g. teams/allMessages)
           - **ClientState**: Some cryptographic string used to validate the Change Notifications
           - **IncludeProperties**: true or false
           - **SubscriptionExpirationTimeInMinutes**: Subscription expiration time in minutes, max 60 minutes
           - **SubscriptionRenewTimeInMinutes**: Subscription renew time in minutes, max 60 minutes

-- **Step 3**: In the Solution Explorer, right click on the "TeamsGraphChangeNotification" project and select "Set as StartUp Project" and click start (or play button)
+- **Step 2**: In the Solution Explorer, right click on the "TeamsGraphChangeNotification" project and select "Set as StartUp Project" and click start (or play button)

-- **Step 4**: Open the Microsoft Teams client and send a message for the resource to which the subscription is created.
+- **Step 3**: Open the Microsoft Teams client and send a message for the resource to which the subscription is created.
 The message will be received, decrypted and printed on the console.